opensecuritycontroller/community/designs/osc_containerization/OSC-containerization.md

 ##### Assumption
 - OSC will be deployed as a container only.
 The Virtual Machine appliance model will not be supported going forward.
 - For migration of VM-based OSC to container based OSC, some manual steps maybe required.
 Scripts should be provided in this case.
+For example, copying the database/keystore to the modified location etc

 ## Design Changes